supernovus/lum.js/README.md

 * Run `gulp clean` to remove compiled libraries.
 * Run `gulp clean-tests` to remove the built tests.
 * Run `gulp clean-deps` to remove downloaded libraries.
+* Run `gulp clean-npm` to remove things downloaded by npm.
 * Run `gulp distclean` to remove everything.

-There is no automated way to remove the modules installed by npm.
-Just delete the 'node_modules' directory if you really want a clean slate.
+Note if you use `gulp clean-npm` or `gulp distclean` you will need to re-run the `npm install` command before you can use gulp again.

 ## Branch Note